 Built by an attorney who reads the fine print for a living

 Whether hail hit your house is in NOAA's radar archives.
 Whether your contractor is licensed is in the Department of Labor and Industry's nightly file.
 Whether "we'll cover your deductible" is legal is in Minnesota Statutes section 325E.66 (it isn't).
 None of that should require buying a $40 hail report or trusting the guy knocking on your door.
-So this site pulls the public data and explains the law in plain English, with the statute cited on every claim so you can check my work.
+So this site pulls the public data and explains the law, with the statute cited on every claim so you can check my work.

 That last part is the attorney habit that runs the whole site: every factual statement traces to a source you can open yourself.Hail events link to NOAA data.
 License statuses come straight from the state's file, refreshed nightly, with the date shown.
 Legal guides cite chapter and section, not "experts say."
-Where radar can't prove something — and it can't prove damage on your specific shingles — the site says so in plain sight rather than fine print.
+Where radar can't prove something (and it can't prove damage on your specific shingles), the site says so in plain sight rather than fine print.

 Where the data comes from